apple/swift-distributed-actors/Sources/DistributedActors/DistributedActors.docc/Receptionist.md

 ### Receptionist: Listings

-The opposite side of using a receptionist, is actually obtaining a ``DistributedReceptionist/listing(of:file:line:)`` of actors registered with a specific key.
+The opposite of using a receptionist is obtaining a ``DistributedReceptionist/listing(of:file:line:)`` of actors registered with a specific key.

 Since keys are well typed, the obtained actors are also well typed, and this is how we can obtain a stream of workers which are checked in already, or are checking in with the receptionist as the stream continues: